-Are your neighbors spying on you; watching your every move?
-Do they seem to know details about your life that you haven’t shared with them?
-Feeling that you are being watched—and so close to home too—can blight your life.
-6.6 million people are stalked in the US every year.
+In the US, 6.6 million people are stalked every year.
 Are you one of them?
 It’s time to take control and fight back.
-Find out what to do when neighbors overstep the boundaries and position themselves too close for comfort.
+Find out what to do when neighbors overstep their boundaries and get too close for comfort.

 Signs Your Neighbors Are Spying on You